Interested in trip ideas for your next visit to Baraboo? Look no further!

 End your history tour at the Mid-Continent Railway Museum – a history museum and operating railroad recreating, preserving, and interpreting the Golden Age of Railroading.

-The next winery on the tour Balanced Rock Winery, located south of Baraboo near Devil’s Lake State Park.
-Enjoy its many proprietary flavors and a panoramic view of the Baraboo Hills.
+Next, stop in at Balanced Rock Winery, located south of Baraboo near Devil’s Lake State Park.
+Enjoy its proprietary flavors, a panoramic view of the hills, and live music.

 Begin your conservationist tour by visiting the International Crane Foundation and see all 15 of the world’s crane species!
 Enjoy a guided tour, hike on the nature trails and browse their gift shop.